What's the Best Day to Book Flights? (Data-Backed Answer)

 What day of the week is cheapest to fly?

-Flying on Tuesday, Wednesday, or Saturday is consistently 10-30% cheaper than flying on Friday or Sunday.
+Flying on Tuesday, Wednesday, or Saturday is consistently moderate cheaper than flying on Friday or Sunday.
 This is a much bigger savings lever than which day you book on.
 The cheapest combination: book mid-week for a Tuesday or Wednesday departure.

 How far in advance should I book to get the best price?